5 Ways Chemical Peels Can Help Reduce Dark Spots and Pigmentation

 #5 Enhancing the effects of other treatments

 Chemical peels can also be used in conjunction with other treatments to enhance their effects.
-For example, a laser treatment or microdermabrasion may be more effective when used in combination with a chemical peel.
-Additionally, chemical peels can be used to improve the results of other treatments such as Botox or fillers.
+For example, laser treatment or microdermabrasion may be more effective when used in combination with a chemical peel.
+Additionally, chemical peels can be used to improve the results of other treatments, such as Botox or fillers.
+Here are some general tips for increasing the effectiveness of your skincare treatments:

 Chemical peels side effects